 Jordan Bryon is a filmmaker and multiplatform producer from Australia.
 Jordan established Off The Record Productions (OTR) as a storytelling agency that collaborates with local professionals in the country they are working in – currently Afghanistan.

 All of Jordan’s work is about the human experience.
-They’ve shared stories from refugees, prisoners, LGBTQI and indigenous peoples, survivors of drug addiction and family violence, people with psychosis and physical disabilities, children, homeless people, families living in one of the biggest slums in the world, communities in the Amazon and even monks in Tibet.
+They’ve shared stories from refugees, prisoners, LGBTQI and indigenous peoples, survivors of drug addiction and family violence, people with psychosis and physical disabilities, children, homeless people, families living in one of the biggest slums in the world (Dharavi, India), communities in the Amazon and even monks in Tibet.

-Jordan has also worked in Afghanistan, Jordan, Palestine, Uganda, India, Japan, Ecuador, Peru and Australia.
+Jordan has also created 25+ short films with 7 UN agencies, as well as dozens of local and international NGOs around the world in Afghanistan, Jordan, Palestine, Uganda, India, Japan, Ecuador, Peru and Australia.

 Jordan’s own documentary film, Birds of the Borderlands (Jordan, 2017), premiered at the prestigious Mardi Gras Film festival in Australia in 2018, and then screened at 12 more international film festivals.